virtuclinic-ai/site/index.md

 ---

 ### News
-- [September 2023] Looking forward to the amazing short papers of Deep Learning Indaba conference 2023, that will held in Ghana
+- [September 2023] Happy to be part of the reviewers of short papers of Deep Learning Indaba conference 2023, Ghana

 - [August 2023] Happy to be part of the organizers of the Data Science Workshop for Alberta High School Students: Two-day’s workshop that will be hosted in the Math/Stats department at the University of Calgary, Canada.
 Students in Calgary will attend in-person, and other students in Alberta.